AndPuQing/gflow/README.md

 3. Background tasks are executed using `tmux`, and the scheduler monitors task status in real-time.
 4. The scheduler ensures each task is executed on suitable resources and allocates GPUs in priority order.

+> [!WARNING]
+> The `gflow` does not save task snapshots, meaning that if the associated files are deleted, the task will fail.

 ## Configuration

 `gflow` and `gflowd` provide several configuration options that you can adjust as needed: